PaloAltoNetworks/iron-skillet/docs/panorama_template_guide.rst

 device-specific configurations.
 The provided xml snippets have variations in the metadata.yaml files specifying shared or device-specific placement in the configuration while the set commands and default loadable configuration are shared only.

+**Grouping of XML snippets**

+The xml template directories are group according to the user environment:

+    + `snippets_panorama`: A full Panorama configuration using shared device-group and template configurations

+    + `snippets_panorama_dgstack_shared`: used to add additional device-groups and stacks based on the shared model

+    + `snippets_panorama_not_shared`: a full Panorama configuration with the device-group and stack containing all configuration elements.
+Nothing is shared.

+    + `snippets_panorama_dgstack_notshared`: used to add additional device-groups and stack, each with full configuration elements.
+Nothing is shared.

 ..
 Note::
     The template version is found in the template xml file as a tag attribute